 Metal Wall Panels: Why the are best suited for your project

-Metal, known for its longevity, strength, and weather resistance, is widely selected as a predominate material in the construction industry to serve a wide range of functions.
-Dating back to the 1700’s we begin to see metal used in construction, but it wasn’t until the mid 19th century when metal made a rise in the construction industries as a cladding application.
+Metal, known for its longevity, strength, and weather resistance, is widely selected as a predominant material in the construction industry as metal siding to serve a wide range of functions.
+Dating back to the 1700s, we begin to see metal used in construction, but it wasn’t until the mid-19th century that metal rose in the construction industries as a cladding application.

-The development of construction processes using metal is one of the most important innovations in architecture.
-This allows structures to be built taller and stronger with less material for unsupported openings on interior and exterior walls.
+The development of construction processes using metal is one of the essential innovations in architecture.
+This allows structures to be built taller and more robust with less material for unsupported openings on interior and exterior walls.

 Types of Metal Wall Panels

-Immensely popular for their design capabilities and finishes, metal panels are also versatile in nature with off-the-shelf products or custom avant-garde designs like Frank Gehry’s eccentric swoops to Zaha Hadid’s sharp angles.
+Immensely popular for their design flexibility, capabilities and finishes, metal panels are also versatile with off-the-shelf products or custom avant-garde designs like Frank Gehry’s eccentric swoops to Zaha Hadid’s sharp angles.

-Whether you are installing standard shapes horizontally or vertically or using 2-D and 3-D shapes with diagonal reveals, every project is sure to be unique.
+Whether installing standard shapes horizontally or vertically or using 2-D and 3-D shapes with diagonal reveals, every project will surely be unique.

 Let’s take a look at some of the most common systems architects are using.